hpc/charliecloud/doc/ch-fromhost.rst

 Libfabric usage and quirks
 ==============================

-The implementation of :code:`--fi-prov` and :code:`--fi-replace` is experimental and has a couple quirks.
+The implementation of libfabric provider injection and replacement is experimental and has a couple quirks.

 1. Containers must have the following software installed: